Extending your growing season is one of the best ways to get more from your garden, especially in short season climates.

 The days get hotter and longer in the spring so you’ll want to choose cool season crops that are bolt-resistant in the spring.
 In the fall and winter you’re selecting varieties that are cold hardy as the days get colder with shortened daylight.

 Lettuce for example is not very cold hardy but if you grow varieties like ‘Rouge D’hiver’ or ‘Winter Density’ you can harvest in the colder months under tunnels.
 The same thing goes for springtime, choosing bolt-resistant varieties will help with the increasing heat.

 Cool season vegetables thrive in cool temperatures but are less likely to withstand light or hard frosts.
 Cold hardy vegetables can handle light or hard freezes, and may even overwinter under the snow for a spring harvest.
 Now this does depend on your climate & growing zone.

 List of Cool Season Vegetables

-Arugula, beet, broccoli, cauliflower, cabbage, celeriac, chinese cabbage, carrots, chard, chicory (endive, frisee and radicchio), collards, fava bean, Florence fennel, garlic, shallots, kale, leek, lettuce, mizuna, mustard, spinach, mache, mesclun greens, onion, pak choi, parsnip, pea, potato, radish, rutabaga, salsify, tatsoi.
+Arugula, beet, broccoli, cauliflower, cabbage, celeriac, chinese cabbage, carrots, swiss chard, chicory (endive, frisee and radicchio), collards, fava bean, Florence fennel, garlic, shallots, kale, leek, lettuce, Asian/mustard greens, spinach, mache, mesclun greens, green onions, bok/pak choi, parsnip, pea, potato, radish, rutabaga, salsify, tatsoi.